smartQuiz/smart-quiz/user-scenarios.md

 As someone who like to test knowledge, Ryan wants to be able difficulty of questions

-As someone likes surprise, sami would like to see bonus questions.
+As someone likes surprise, samy would like to see bonus questions.